Unleash/unleash/docs/api/admin/metrics-api.md

 **Fields:**

 - **lastHour** - Hour projection collected metrics for all feature toggles.
-- **lastMinute** - Mintue projection collected metrics for all feature toggles.
+- **lastMinute** - Minute projection collected metrics for all feature toggles.

 ### Applications

 `GET http://unleash.host.com/api/admin/applications`

-This endpoint returns a list of known applications (seen the last two days) and a link to follow for more datails.
+This endpoint returns a list of known applications (seen the last two days) and a link to follow for more details.

 ```json
 {